-General and Administrative Expenses
+Administrative Expenses

-General and administrative expenses consist primarily of personnel-related costs, including salaries and share-based compensation expense, for corporate and other administrative and operational functions including finance, legal, human resources, and information technology, as well as facility-related costs.
+Administrative expenses consist primarily of personnel-related costs, including salaries and share-based compensation expense, for corporate and other administrative and operational functions including finance, legal, human resources, and information technology, as well as facility-related costs.
 These costs relate to the operation of the business, unrelated to the research and development function or any individual program.

-Due to our substantial increase in planned research and development expenses, as explained above, we also expect that our general and administrative expenses will increase proportionally.
+Due to our substantial increase in planned research and development expenses, as explained above, we also expect that our administrative expenses will increase proportionally.
 We expect that we will incur increased accounting, audit, legal, regulatory, compliance, director, and officer insurance costs as well as investor and public relations expenses associated with being a public company.
-We anticipate that the additional costs for these services will substantially increase our general and administrative expenses.
-Additionally, if and when a regulatory approval of a product candidate appears likely, we anticipate an increase in payroll and expenses as a result of our preparation for commercial operations.
-During the year ended December 31, 2019, we adopted IFRS 16 "Leases" and a result, lease related expenses are no longer reflected in general and administrative expenses.
+We anticipate that the additional costs for these services will substantially increase our administrative expenses.
+Additionally, if and when we receive regulatory approval of a product candidate we anticipate an increase in payroll and expenses as a result of our preparation for commercial operations.
+During the year ended December 31, 2019, we adopted IFRS 16 "Leases" and a result, lease-related expenses are no longer reflected as administrative expenses.